Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other

-According to the National Institutes of Health, psychosis is state when a person experiences a break from reality.
+According to the National Institutes of Health, psychosis is a state in which a person experiences a break from reality.
 The person cannot distinguish between what is real and what is not.
-These patients experience visual and audio hallucinations, and have delusions and false beliefs.
+These patients experience visual and audio hallucinations, have delusions and have false beliefs.
 They may be withdrawn, lack motivation, and have disorganized thinking that impedes their ability to concentrate or express themselves clearly.
 These symptoms can cause tremendous anxiety, depression, anger, and paranoia.